jakinto/cytoscape-directive-angularjs/README.md

 #####navigator-container-id
 HTML element id of the graph navigator plugin (https://github.com/cytoscape/cytoscape.js-navigator).
 This attribute is optional.
 #####context-menu-commands
-Object that represents the commands of the context menu plugin (https://github.com/cytoscape/cytoscape.js-cxtmenu).
+List of commands of the context menu plugin (https://github.com/cytoscape/cytoscape.js-cxtmenu).
 This attribute is optional.

-This object looks like:
+Example of commands:

 ```{r, engine='bash', count_lines}
   [{